 My plan moving forward

 I plan to hit up each food group, starting with grains.
-We already had one session on different pastas and the kids are now charged with making their own pasta dish.
-I plan to keep posting highlights of this adventure and eventually turn it into a workbook — one for kids — and one of the teacher (parents).
+We already had one session on different kinds of pasta and the kids are now charged with making their own pasta dish.
+I plan to keep posting highlights of this adventure and eventually turn it into a workbook — one for kids — and one of the teachers (parents).

 One very important thing to remember (and I’m reminding myself) is that this is about food learning, not getting children to eat.
 If my kids don’t eat anything new from the experience I’m okay with that.
 My intention is to teach them more about food and hopefully create exciting new connections for them.
 But if the goal is to get them to eat, it will feel like a chore for everyone.

-I think these type of lessons are appropriate for younger school-age kids who can read and write (around first grade and up but it could work for some kindergarteners).
+I think these types of lessons are appropriate for younger school-age kids who can read and write (around first grade and up but it could work for some kindergarteners).